laser-zentrale-de/lasergraph-script-generator/docs/scripts/ShareTimescript.md

 1. cdd [device:\path\to\timescript\share]
 1. savescript [name]
 1. root
-1. sendstring tcp://[node-ip]:[node-port]/startscript [device:\path\to\load-script.dscr]
+1. sendstring tcp://[node-ip]:[node-port]/startscript [device:\path\to\LoadScript.DSCR]

 ### Node

-After the master sent the string to execute the **load-script.dscr**-script, the following commands will be executed on the node lasergraph:
+After the master sent the string to execute the **LoadScript.DSCR**-script, the following commands will be executed on the node lasergraph:

+1. stop
 1. root
 1. file
 1. cdd [device:\path\to\film\share]